fgd1988/BarrierScope/README.md

 ## Materials
 This repository contains the following materials:

-- **E1-Detection of BTB invalidation**: contains the code that we apply BarrierScope to detect BTB invalidation.
+- **Detection of BTB invalidation**: contains the code that we apply BarrierScope to detect BTB invalidation.
-- **E2-Keystroke Detection**: contains the code that we use BarrierScope to detect keystroke.
+- **Keystroke**: contains the code that we use BarrierScope to detect keystroke.
-- **E3-Website Fingerprinting**: contains the code that we rely on BarrierScope to fingerprint websites.
+- **Website Fingerprinting**: contains the code that we rely on BarrierScope to fingerprint websites.

 ## Contact